Stanford Doerr School of Sustainability

 Postdoctoral Scholar, Earth System Science

 Current Research and Scholarly InterestsDr.
 Namayandeh's research interests are centered around three primary areas: 1) the formation and transformation of natural nanoparticles, 2) their interaction with contaminants and nutrients in the Earth's surface environment, and 3) how these interactions impact human health.
-He is currently working on identifying toxic metal-containing particulate matter (PM2.5) formed during California wildfires.
-His research also involved solving global and environmental health problems, particularly in low-income countries.
-He is working on two projects in Bangladesh focusing on lead exposure and the formation of toxic metal-bearing particulate matter in coal-fired brick kilns.
+He is currently studying the generation of toxic metals in soils at extremely high temperatures.
+He is also involved in solving global and environmental health problems, particularly in low-income countries.
+He is working on a project in Bangladesh focusing on lead exposure.

 He is also interested to integrate environmental justice into his research.
 He conducts Eco-theater workshops at Stanford, in which participants create performing arts about the social aspects of California wildfires, including the impact on underrepresented groups such as inmate firefighters.